skip to Main Content

 Who is Entitled to Notice?

-Per rule 25-2 of the Supreme Court Civil Rules, the executor who is intending to apply for probate must notify interested parties at least 21 days before they submit the probate application.
+Per rule 25-2 of the Supreme Court Civil Rules, the executor who intends to apply for probate must notify interested parties at least 21 days before they submit the probate application.
 Further, the executor must provide a copy of the will for each person who is to be notified.
 The people who are entitled to this information and a copy of the will include:

 • All executors and alternate executors of the will,